 - Natural.
 All natural latex excels in this category, though plant-based memory foams offer a more natural alternative.

 - Eco-Friendly.
 Due to it’s natural materials and manufacturing process, latex is more eco-friendly than the majority of memory foams.

 - Durable.
 Both of these beds tend to outlast innersprings by several years, though latex is often reported to be more resistant to impressions and early wear.

-As you can see, it really comes down to preference as far as what you find important when choosing the best mattress.
+As you can see, it really comes down to preference as far as what you find important when choosing the best mattress, especially when you are already considering memory foam or latex.
 Both beds feature very high owner satisfaction ratings, so as long as you consider your needs and opt for a good-quality mattress, chances are you will get the best mattress and be happy with your new bed.